Gopal Gurunath Bewoor: Promoted to general rank

 He was promoted to the acting rank of Brigadier in 1951, later assuming command of the 80th Infantry Brigade in Jammu & Kashmir.
-He was appointed as the Director, Personnel Services at Army HQ in August 1953, and was promoted to substantive colonel on 30 August 1956.
+He was appointed the Director, Personnel Services at Army HQ in August 1953, and was promoted to substantive colonel on 30 August 1956.
 The following year, on 4 June 1957, he was again promoted to acting brigadier and given command of an infantry brigade.

 On 27 February 1959 at the age of 42 years and 6 months he was promoted to acting Major General as the first Chief of Staff at the Western Command HQ in Shimla.
 He is believed to be the second youngest ever Major General in the Indian Army, (Gen JN Chaudhury being the youngest, when he was promoted to acting Major General at the age of 39 years and 8 months.)
 Promoted to substantive brigadier on 30 August 1959, he assumed the appointment of Colonel of the 11 Gorkha Rifles on 25 May 1960.
-He was then appointed as the GOC of the 27th Infantry Division on 17 February 1961 at Jalandhar.
+He was then appointed the GOC of the 27th Infantry Division on 17 February 1961 at Jalandhar.
 Later he moved this division to Kalimpong (West Bengal) in the wake of the 1962 Sino-Indian War.

-In June 1963, he was appointed as the Director of Military Training at Army HQ and remained there till November 1964.
+In June 1963, he was appointed the Director of Military Training at Army HQ and remained there till November 1964.
 He was promoted as General Officer Commanding 33 Corps at Siliguri in November 1964 with the rank of lieutenant general.
 He moved to Army HQ in May 1967 as Deputy Chief of the Army Staff (DCOAS), to which he had been appointed on 27 April, and held that appointment till June 1969.
 As DCOAS, he was awarded Param Vishist Seva Medal (PVSM) for his meritorious services.
 However, he has been later criticized for his role in changing the General Staff Qualitative Requirement (GSQR) for evaluation of anti-tank missiles which resulted in the purchase of the SS11B1 from France's Aerospatiale and the death of a competing indigenous DRDO Anti Tank Missile project.

 In July 1969, he assumed the appointment of General Officer Commanding–in–Chief, Southern Command.
 During the Indo-Pakistani War of 1971, the Indian military strategy was mainly defensive on the Western Front, while attacking in the Eastern Sector, culminating in the surrender of Dacca and the secession of East Pakistan into the newly formed Bangladesh.

 Bewoor's Southern Command was tasked with maintaining a front from Bikaner southwestwards to the Arabian Sea.
 This command was divided into four sectors: Bikaner, Jaisalmer, Barmer and Kutch.
 The first two sectors were manned by 12 Division with 11 Division holding Barmer and Kutch.
 In addition it was supported by an armoured regiment, two independent armoured squadrons, and one missile squadron.
 For his command of operations in the Rajasthan Sector, Bewoor was awarded the Padma Bhushan, India's third highest civilian honour.